JacobMcAuley/critical-fumble/README.md

 To further your convience, the coins dropped can be automatically distributed to your players.
 This option can be ignored though!

 ## Features:
+See the [examples](##Examples) for video demonstrations!
 The following features are offered by Critical Fumble.
 Any feature marked with a **(T/F)** can be disabled or enabled.
 1. Critical hits on 20s for any of the values in the [Critical Tables](##Tables) **(T/F)**
 2. Critical fumbles on 1s **(T/F)**
 3. Audio based off the damage type on critical hits **(T/F)**
 4. LootTable rolling on target creature death **(T/F)**
 5. LootTable distribution of wealth to active PCs **(T/F)**

+## Incompatibilities

+Due the requirement of knowing the damage type, I overloaded Dice5e.roll().
+If any module overrides this method as well, they will be incompatible.

 ## Installation: